sethppierce/reading-notes/class-03.md

 ### Why this matters

+Lists are important because almost always you will have something to list and learning how to properly assign them to a list and style them is important.
+Arrays and loops are very important, if used properly they can make your code more efficient and readable for everyone.

 ### Ordered and Unordered lists

 1. When should you use an unordered list in your HTML document?- when listing a group of items that don't have numbered ordering and their order is meaningless.